ryanwalder/how-to-git/README.md

 ## Notes

 Obviously some of this is very opinionated.
-I am working to the following principles when making this guide:
+I was working with the following principles when making this guide:

 ### Good commit messages

 [This post](https://chris.beams.io/posts/git-commit/) by [Chris Beams](https://github.com/cbeams) delves deep into what makes a good commit message and why.

-### Good commits
+### Gist of Good commits messages section above

 We don't need to see how the sausage is made.
-A good commit should be the code needed for a single logical change.
+A good commit should describe the code needed for a single logical change.
 Nothing more, nothing less.

 ### Making pull requests